What is a Golden Hello or handshake?

 Immediate Financial Reward

-For the new employee, a Golden Hello provides an immediate financial benefit, which can be especially appealing.
+For the new employee, a Golden Hello provides an immediate financial benefit on top of their basic pay, which can be especially appealing.

-Such bonuses may encourage employees to commit to staying with the organisation for a certain period, as these bonuses sometimes come with conditions related to tenure.
+Such bonuses may encourage employees to commit to staying with the new employer for a certain period, as these bonuses sometimes come with conditions related to tenure.

 Filling Critical Roles Quickly